FTC-23206/.github/docs/_pond/01b-setup.md

 * **Quick-Start Repository**: zero-code process that gets you started from a new FTC Repo which is ready to run.
 This is recommended for beginner to intermediate teams which are not looking into bringing their existing code *as-is* to the new repository.

 * **In-Place Update**: add Pond library reference to your existing code.
-This is recommended for advanced teams who wants to be selective about how to integrate and which functionality to depend on.
+This is recommended for advanced teams who want to be selective about how to integrate and which functionalities to depend on.

-> **Recommendation**: The *Quick-Start Repository* is the recommended way to get started as it is the fastest option and allows you to quickly evaluate the library functionality with little to no effort.
+> **Recommendation**: The *Quick-Start Repository* is the recommended way to get started as it allows you to quickly evaluate the library functionality with little to no effort.
 Additionally, setting up a new repository allows you to evaluate the *Pond* functionality without making any changes to your current robot project.
 >
-> In any case, the 2 setup methods allow you to reach the same result as the Pond library is always used as a library reference.
-The only difference is the path to get there.
+> In any case, the 2 setup methods reach the same result since the Pond library is always used as a library reference.
+The only difference is the path used to get there.
 {: .notice--info}

 ## Option 1: Quick-Start Repository

 ### Fork the Repository (skip if evaluating only)

-This step shows how to [fork][GithubFork] the starter repository in your own [Github] account or team organization.
-This is recommended if you are planning to use the started repository as the base for your team code.
+This step shows how to [fork][GithubFork] the starter repository in your [Github] account or team organization.
+This is recommended if you are planning to use the starter repository as the base for your team code.

 > You can skip this step if you only want to copy the code locally on your machine (or if you still don't have a github account)
 {: .notice}